 Experience Analytics captures performance data, environment data, business data, and usability data about your website or mobile app.
-You can replay visitor sessions and generate reports on visitor behavior.
+All of this data combined gives you the full picture of your user's experience on your site or mobile app.
+By replaying a visitor session and reporting on visitor you can replay visitor sessions and generate reports on visitor behavior.

 - Server performance